 The charge to replace a lost card is $5.00.
 There is no charge for replacement of damaged cards or cards on which the patron bar code can no longer be read, if the damaged card is returned at the time of replacement.

 The Manchester City Library lends a variety of items, including but not limited to books, magazines, CDs, books on CD, video games, DVDs, and framed prints.

 Loan periods, renewal periods and overdue fees are as follows:

 |Type of Material

-Item Limits noted below are per location up to a maximum of 50 total items:
+Item Limits noted below apply to one library card up to a maximum of 50 total items: